 10 Best Free Listening Websites with Quizzes to Practise for Listening Exams.
 So what do you do to practise listening for exams?
 Growing up, I never had the opportunity to do any extra practice to improve my listening skills.
 We didn’t have the Internet and the thousand possibilities it offers to learners of any language nowadays.
 The teachers had an old tape player that sometimes stopped and started on its own and old tapes that ended up sounding distorted and most of the times unlistenable so if you wanted to get better at listening, you just listened to the radio and struggled to understand the lyrics and sing along.

 Not that I ever complained.
 That was the perfect excuse to listen to music while claiming to be working hard.
+I have to say that my father never bought it!
 So, exams are just around the corner and I know you’re beginning to freak out.
 These are, in my opinion, the best sites with quizzes to practise listening comprehension.
-Listening materials.
+Check also: Listening materials.
 Main.
 English listening exercise - Legal highs news report.
 Randall's ESL Cyber Listening Lab - For English as a Second Language.

 Listening comprehension skill.
 21 Resources to Become a Better Listener.
 Strategies for Developing Listening Skills.
 Language learning depends on listening.
 Listening provides the aural input that serves as the basis for language acquisition and enables learners to interact in spoken communication.
 Effective language instructors show students how they can adjust their listening behavior to deal with a variety of situations, types of input, and listening purposes.